atoledo1/atoledo1/README.md

 ⦾ I approach web development from an interdisciplinary perspective to reach innovative solutions

-⦾ My background in research is a valuable tool for solving complex problems and finding unexplored ideas for future development
+⦾ I use my research background as a tool for solving complex problems and finding unexplored ideas for future development

 ⦾ I'm always looking for new challenges and learning experiences